<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=7444762&amp;fmt=gif">

 How long must student records be retained?

-FERPA doesn’t set any rules on how long schools need to keep student education records.
+FERPA does not specify how long schools must retain student education records.
 The only requirement is that schools can’t destroy a file while there’s an open request to review it.
-This means it’s usually best for schools and colleges to keep physical and electronic records forever.
+This means it is often safest for schools and colleges to retain both physical and electronic records indefinitely.
 In addition, even though the Department of Education recognizes that data breaches can threaten student privacy, FERPA doesn’t make it mandatory for schools to use any particular security protections for these records.

 Which documents are considered educational records?